-The park is not just home to animals but also humans.
+The park is not just home to animals but also to humans.
 There are ten villages in and around the park, out of which one is inside the park named Fulzari and nine on the periphery of the park.
-There exist some amazing wildlife properties such as Pench Tree Lodge and Pench Jungle Camp offering top-notch experience in terms of safari plus luxury.
-Highlighted as the best resorts in Pench National Park, these accommodations has the potential to make every experience worth re living.
+There exist some amazing wildlife properties such as Pench Tree Lodge and Pench Jungle Camp offering top-notch experiences in terms of safari plus luxury.
+Highlighted as the best resorts in Pench National Park, these accommodations have the potential to make every experience worth reliving.
+What is the best time to visit Pench National Park?
+Winters mark the best time to visit Pench National Park.
+Starting from November till February is the best season to visit the park.

 Types of Safaries